larribas/dagger/docs/user-guide/runtimes/argo.md

 Nevertheless, when implementing _Dagger_ inside of a large corporation, platform teams may want to enforce certain conventions and standards to comply with the company's governance, cost, observability or compliance policies.

-The following example shows how easy it is to extend the existing decorators to provide a more opiniontated API and ease the day-to-day of both platform teams and _Dagger_ users in the organization.
+The following example shows how easy it is to extend the existing decorators to provide a more opinionated API and ease the day-to-day of both platform teams and _Dagger_ users in the organization.

 ```python
 --8<-- "docs/code_snippets/argo_runtime/syntax_sugar.py"